Timur Abdilov Email & Phone Number

 What company does Timur Abdilov work for?

-What is Timur Abdilov's role at the current company?
+What is Timur Abdilov's role at Texas Tech University?

-Timur Abdilov's current role is Research Assistant @ Chatzakis Lab.
+Timur Abdilov is listed as Research Assistant @ Chatzakis Lab at Texas Tech University.

 What schools did Timur Abdilov attend?